KubaDusza/AI_Document_Chatbot/README.md

 - Take in multiple PDFs
 - Answer general and detailed questions to the best of its duck abilities.
 - Provide context and excerpts from uploaded documents
-- Give friendly reminders to be excellent to each other 🦆
+- your emoji will be based on the emotion of the message!

 ## Technologies used
 This chatbot is built using: